DylanMoriarty/dylanmoriarty.github.io/app/_blog/01-10-uw-madison.md

 Almost a year ago I was shown this map, made in 1937 by Hans Werner.

 <div class="images"><img src="../assets/graphics/blog/uwm/original.jpg">
-	<fig>You can see a larger version over at <a href="http://maphugger.com/post/40056792629/hans-werner-university-of-wisconsin-visitors">MagHugger</a> courtesy of Marty Elmer</fig>
+	<figcaption>You can see a larger version over at <a href="http://maphugger.com/post/40056792629/hans-werner-university-of-wisconsin-visitors">MagHugger</a> courtesy of Marty Elmer</figcaption>
 </div>

 Old maps like this one are intrinsically inspiring.
 The illustrations may be simple but the depth and variety of things to glance at makes it a fun playground for the eyes and imagination to fling across.